Sunday, August 11, 2019

 In occult literature, kings are associated with the element of fire and thus to intuition.
 In my system of correspondences, only the King of Wands is aligned with an iNtuitive function.

-The first two types in this group belong to Keirsey's NT category, which he labelled anesthetic or insensitive.
-The second two belong to his NF category, which he labelled hyperesthetic or over-sensitive.
-Taking his system into consideration affected which cards I assigned to this group and the fourth group of cards.
+The first two types in this group belong to Keirsey's NT category, which he labelled insensitive.
+The second two belong to his NF category, which he labelled over-sensitive.
+Taking his system into consideration affected which cards I assigned to the NJ and the NP cards.

 ESFP, ISFP, ESTP, ISTP